 My wife, Kim, and I will celebrate 20 years of marriage next summer.
 Our wedding ceremony in 1999 took place at a church in Omaha, NE.
 As part of the process, we attended premarital counseling.
-Our counselor’s insights and wisdom helped secure a solid foundation on which to build a happy and successful marriage.
+Our counselor’s insights and wisdom helped secure a solid foundation on which to build a successful and happy marriage.
 I recommend it to everyone.

 One of the key components of our counseling sessions was to better understand how each of us were raised differently, by different parents, in different parts of the country.
 It didn’t take long into our conversation to discover important factors in the way we were raised that led to differences of opinion on things—both big and little.

 Take birthdays for example.
 Birthdays were never a big thing in my family.
 We celebrated them, of course, but usually when it was convenient—moving the celebration to a weekend was a common occurrence.
 (Perhaps the fact that my two siblings and I all have birthdays within three days of each other, in December, had something to do with it.)

 For my wife, however, the actual birthdate is special.
 Her family always celebrated each person’s birthday with a large family dinner on the actual day.
 It included gifts and food and family—and everyone made a point to be there.

 In this one example, my wife and I were raised with different experiences that ultimately influenced how we view birthdays.
 Even to this day, my wife experiences disappointment if I am not as attentive to her actual birthdate as she has come to expect.